 Factors That Affect the Price of a Motherboard

-To determine how much is a motherboard, you have to look at its features.
-There are lot of factors that determine the price of the motherboard.
+To determine a motherboard’s size, you must look at its features.
+There are a lot of factors that determine the price of the motherboard.

 This includes: